-- (9) a.
-No he vist absolutament/quasi ningú.
-[Catalan] not AUX.HAVE.1SG see.PTCP absolutely/almost no-one - 'I have seen absolutely/almost no-one.' - b.
-No he visto absolutamente/casi nadie.
-[Spanish]

-'I have seen absolutely/almost no-one.'

-(10) a.
-(No) he vist absolutament/quasi Rita.
-[Catalan] not AUX.HAVE.1SG see.PTCP absolutely/almost EPI b.
-(No) he visto absolutamente/casi Rita.
-[Spanish] not AUX.HAVE.1SG see.PTCP absolutely/almost EPI

-(intended) ≈ 'I have seen absolutely/almost no-one.'

-(intended) ≈ 'I have seen absolutely/almost no-one.'
+(9) a.
+No not absolutament/quasi absolutely/almost ningú. no-one [Catalan] ʻI ha 'I have seen absolutely/almost no-one.' b.
+No not absolutamente/casi absolutely/almost nadie. no-one [Spanish] 'I have seen absolutely/almost no-one.'
+(10) a. • si Rita.
+EPI [Catalan] not AUX.HAVE.1SG see.PTCP absolutely/almost EPI (intended) \approx 'I have seen absolutely/almost no-one.' b. absolutamente/cas absolutely/almost [Spanish] (intended) \approx 'I have seen absolutely/almost no-one.'

-Rita and NCIs: expressivity and epistemicity
+RITA and NCIs: expressivity and epistemicity

 - Fifth point of divergence: RITA is expressive in nature, conveying negative speaker attitude towards an event or action.
-Canonical NCIs (and other types of negative indefinites more broadly, such as NPIs or negative quantifiers), can be uttered in discourse-neutral contexts. - Other restrictions: possible tense/aspectual restrictions (pending further study) - (11) a. 🗸 A aquest ritme, aprovarà Rita l'examen.
-[Catalan] at this rate pass.
-Fut.
-3sg Epi the-exam b. ✓ A aquest ritme, aprova Rita l'examen.
-[Catalan] at this rate pass.asg EPI the-exam c. ?Va aprovar Rita l'examen!
-[Catalan]
+Canonical NCIs (and other types of negative indefinites more broadly, such as NPIs or negative quantifiers), can be uttered in discourse-neutral contexts. - Other restrictions: possible tense/aspectual restrictions (pending further study)

+(11) a. 🗸 A aquest ritme, aprovarà Rita l'examen. at this rate pass.FUT.3SG EPI the-exam [Catalan] 'At this rate, no one is going to pass the exam.' b. ✓A aquest ritme, aprova Rita l'examen. at this rate pass.3SG EPI the-exam [Catalan] 'At this rate, no one is going to pass the exam.' c. ?Va aprovar Rita l'examen! go.AUX.3SG pass.INF EPI the-exam [Catalan] '(Of course) no one passed the exam!'